 Florida's other most common pine tree variety is the longleaf pine.
 The tree, which can grow up to 80 feet and higher, is the longest lived of Florida pine trees.
-Longleaf pines have a tall straight trunk, with orange scaly bark.
+Longleaf pines have a tall, straight trunk, with orange, scaly bark.
 The needles are long like the slash pine and are glossy.
 The native tree also boasts large cones and purplish flower clusters in the spring and can be found throughout the state.
 The longleaf has been used for ship's masts.

 The spruce pine is short-needled with grayish bark and small cones.
 The native pine, found in woodlands, hardwood hammocks and along stream banks, is shade-tolerant and can grow up to 90 feet.
-Spruce pines also have yellow flower clusters at the end of their branches in the spring and up to 2-inch cones, which are found in clusters.
+Spruce pines also have yellow flower clusters at the ends of their branches in the spring and up to 2-inch cones, which are found in clusters.

 Found in both the Atlantic and Gulf coastal and inland dune ridges, the sand pine grows to a height of approximately 40 feet.
-There are two types of sand pine in Florida, the Ocala sand pine and the Choctawatchee strain, which is a good choice for a Christmas tree.
+There are two types of sand pines in Florida, the Ocala sand pine and the Choctawatchee strain, which is a good choice for a holiday tree.
 The sand pine closely resembles the spruce pine, as they both have the smooth, gray bark.
 The trunk and branches of the sand pine are often twisted.